rossta/rossta.github.com/source/blog/2017-11-05-from-sprockets-to-webpack.html.md

 ## Extracting common chunks

-Turns out, we can fix our "two jQuerys" problem with some additional Webpack configuration.
-We essentially have to instruct Webpack to pull jQuery only into one bundle.
-The same concept pretty much applies to any dependency in our two bundle setup.
+We fixed the "two jQuerys" problem with some additional Webpack configuration.
+We essentially have to instruct Webpack to pull jQuery (or just about any module) into only one bundle.

-In our research, we found there are a few different ways of accomplishing this.
 Two promising strategies of note include use of community supported Webpack plugins.
 One of these is the [`DllPlugin`](https://webpack.js.org/plugins/dll-plugin/), which is a powerful way to split bundles and drastically improve build performance.
 It's also a bit more complex to setup and requires an extra build step.

 We decided to use the [CommonsChunkPlugin](https://webpack.js.org/plugins/commons-chunk-plugin/) instead as this was bit easier to setup in Webpacker.
 (If you're interested in setting up the DllPlugin with Webpacker, [check out this thread on GitHub](https://github.com/rails/webpacker/issues/702)).